Sauravt25-a11y/HangoutHub/README.md

-# HangoutHub - Video Conferencing & Chat App
+# HangoutHub - The Real Time Collaborative Platform

 A modern, real-time video conferencing and chat application built with Node.js, Socket.IO, and WebRTC.